dgoffredo/dgoffredo.github.io/content/pedant-cheat-sheet.md

 -------
-Sometimes I say something because it's close enough to what I mean, and I know it will create the desired association in the mind of the listener, but it's not exectly what I mean.
+Sometimes I say something because it's close enough to what I mean, and I know it will create the desired association in the mind of the listener, but it's not exactly what I mean.
 I'd do better to avoid that.

 ### at this point in time
 You mean "now."
 If using the simple word "now" makes what you're saying sound